Freeganism: Promoting Social Change

 The Principles of Freeganism

-To understand how Freeganism promotes social change, we must dive into its core principles.
+To understand how Freeganism is promoting social change, we need to dive into its core principles.

 1. Freeganism and Social Responsibility